avuzikov/capstone_frontend/README.md

    - What file size and format restrictions should be in place?

 2. CV Upload:
+   - Should there be a CV upload or it is too complicated for the backend side?
    - Should CV upload be part of the initial application process or a separate feature in the applicant's profile?
    - What file formats should be supported for CV uploads (e.g., PDF, DOCX)?
    - Are there any file size limitations?